Deni Avdija: Early life and youth career

 Avdija was born in kibbutz Beit Zera in Israel.
-His mother, Sharon Artzi, is a former track and field and basketball player.
-His father, Zufer Avdija, is an Israeli citizen of Gorani–Serbian heritage who played basketball for the Yugoslavia national team before moving to Israel to play for Israeli teams.
+His mother, Sharon Artzi, an Israeli Jew from the kibbutz, is a former track and field and basketball player.
+His father, Zufer Avdija, is an Israeli citizen with a Muslim-Gorani heritage who played basketball for the Yugoslavia national team before moving to Israel to play for Israeli teams.

 Deni Avdija played association football until he entered fourth grade, when his friend and teammate Itamar Vule convinced him to try basketball because of his height.
 He started focusing more on basketball.
 In 2013, he joined the youth ranks of Maccabi Tel Aviv, where he played under the coach Shai Omer.
 From 2017 to 2019, Avdija led Maccabi Tel Aviv to three consecutive Israeli youth state championships.
 In August 2018, he participated in Basketball Without Borders Europe in Belgrade, where he was named camp MVP.
 In December 2018 he led his Tichon Hadash high school team to win the Israeli championship for high schools.

 Avdija initially competed at the youth level for Bnei Herzliya, and in January 2019, Avdija played for Maccabi Tel Aviv's U18 team at the Adidas Next Generation Tournament (ANGT) in Munich.
 He was selected to the all-tournament team after leading the event with 24.3 points, 6 assists, and 3.8 steals per game and a Performance Index Rating (PIR) of 31.5.
 Avdija also ranked second among all players with 11 rebounds per game, while helping his team finish in second place.
 In February 2019, at the NBA All-Star Weekend in Charlotte, North Carolina, Avdija was named MVP of the Basketball Without Borders Global Camp.
 In May, he joined Maccabi Tel Aviv's U18 team for the ANGT Finals.
 He collected all-tournament team honours after leading the event with 24.7 points and 12 rebounds per game with a PIR of 29.7, while ranking second with 6.7 assists per game.